woofers/react-sheet-slide/demo/CONTENT.md

   Prop to control when a modal should be used instead of a sheet.
 If your app will likely only be used on mobile `useModal={false}` is reccomened.
   Otherwise it will default to true on any device larger than `(max-width: 640px)` to use a modal on desktop.

+- `scrollingExpands`

+  Determines if scrolling up on the sheet body will expand the sheet.
+Once the sheet is expanded to the max detent, the sheet will be scrollable.
+Disabled by default to provide a more predictable scroll behaviour however enabling it if possible is recommended.

 - `ref`

   The sheet also supports forwarding a ref that will be added onto the sheet root.